 Mathematics majors are expected to have a background knowledge of calculus in one and several variables and of linear algebra and to have had at least some experience with rigorous proofs and formal mathematical arguments before entering the department.
 The standard calculus sequence 103-104-203-204 covers the basic background material.
-The honors sequence 215-217 and the accelerated honors sequence 216-218 cover calculus and linear algebra more thoroughly and theoretically and serve as an introduction to some mathematical techniques and results that are a background for further work in analysis.
+The 215-217-300 sequence and the 216-218 sequence cover calculus and linear algebra more thoroughly and theoretically and serve as an introduction to some mathematical techniques and results that are a background for further work in analysis.
 Any of the courses 214-215-216-217-218 will serve as introductions to rigorous proofs and formal mathematical arguments.
 It is not necessary for students who have had equivalent courses elsewhere to take these specific courses.
 For any questions please see the Advisors for Mathematics Majors or the Placement Officer.

-Mathematics majors must of course meet the general University requirements for graduation.
+Mathematics majors must, of course, meet the general University requirements for graduation.
 These include a writing seminar, which must be taken during the freshman year, some proficiency in a foreign language, and ten courses in the various distribution areas as described in the undergraduate announcement.
 It is wise to get these requirements out of the way as early in your undergraduate years as possible, to leave freedom in the junior and senior years for courses in mathematics and other topics in which you are seriously interested.
 Mathematics majors are required to successfully complete a minimum of 31 courses for graduation, of which a minimum of 19 must be outside the Mathematics Department.
 Of these 19 courses, two can be from the list of 200-level prerequisite courses for the department.

 Please Note: Students who take more than 12 courses at any level in the Mathematics Department, in addition to two prerequisite courses, must take more than the usual number of courses altogether in order to have at least 19 courses outside the department.